Francis X. Bellotti Loan Repayment Assistance and Forgiveness Program

 - That the awards received from the Bellotti Program will be used solely for the repayment of educational debt and for no other purpose.

-In order to be considered for the Bellotti Program, first-time applicants must:
+The deadline for the 2023 LRAP application has now closed.
+In order to be considered for the 2024 Bellotti Program, first-time applicants must:

 - have graduated with a J.D. from Boston College Law School within the past two years